 Visitors are encouraged to ask questions and return to campus to learn more on the first Sunday in October for Coast Day

 , the college’s annual celebration of the sea.

 In June, tours begin at 10 a.m. on Fridays.
 In July and August, tours begin at 10 a.m. on Mondays, Wednesdays and Fridays with one additional tour on Sept.
 4.

 In addition to scheduled summer public tours, the college hosts year-round private tours for groups of five or more people between 10 a.m. and 3 p.m.
 Monday through Friday.
 Requests should be made at least one week in advance.

-The Hugh R. Sharp Campus is located at 700 Pillottown Road in Lewes, DE.
+The Hugh R. Sharp Campus is located at 700 Pilottown Road in Lewes, DE.